fghaderi/DSP/index.md

 - Basic concepts of signals and systems (the required concpets will be reviewed at the begining of the course).
 - Basic programming knowledge (programming will be in python).

+# Syllabus
-# Syllabus (tentative, periodically updated throughout the quarter)
+(tentative, periodically updated throughout the semester)

 # BOOKS AND REFERENCES